The Solstice 100

 – Is the route signed?

-No, though some of the more trickier-to-follow sections may be signed.
-However, using the GPX files (which will be emailed to entrants before the event), will be the best and least time-consuming method of navigation.
-Fully detailed OS maps will also be provided to make navigation easier.
+No, however, using the GPX files (which will be emailed to entrants before the event), will be the best and least time-consuming method of navigation.
+Fully detailed OS maps will also be provided to make navigation easier, especially if looking for an alternative.

 – Can I enter on the day?